 VP/Heads of College and the Chief Operating Officer for University Services are responsible for the integrity of the process and ensuring that a robust and consistent approach is taken.
-In advance of the PDR round, each VP/Head of College and the Chief Operating Officer will outline their expectations in relation to delivery of the strategic aims of their respective business units.
+In advance of the PDR round, each VP/Head of College and the Chief Operating Officer will outline their expectations regarding delivery of the strategic aims of their respective business units.

 Reviewers should have discussions with their line-managers on determining unitary and university priorities to be reflected in individual/team objectives in advance of the annual PDR exercise.
 It is essential for each reviewer to engage in discussion with their respective line manager on career development and a review of objectives if set/proposed.
 Line managers are ultimately responsible for ensuring that reviews take place.
-Implementation will be through the agreed PDR hierarchy, which will ideally, although it may not always be possible, reflect the line management structure, at Unit level.
-Units should work to ensure that: there are a sufficient number of trained and competent reviewers; each reviewer should conduct a sufficient number of reviews to be able to ensure a consistent approach, whilst maintaining a manageable load.
-Ideally, each reviewer should conduct no more than a maximum of 12 reviews.
+Implementation will occur through the agreed PDR hierarchy, which will ideally, reflect the line management structure at Unit level.
+Units should work to ensure that: there are enough trained and competent reviewers to conduct a sufficient number of reviews to ensure consistency, whilst maintaining a manageable load.
+Ideally, each reviewer should conduct no more than 12 reviews.
 Where not acting as reviewers, line managers are responsible for ensuring that nominated reviewers have access to relevant information to carry out the review.